-- There are also two earlier animated spin-offs (Ewoks and Droids), two live-action Ewok TV movies, and the new Clone Wars series.
+- There are also two earlier animated spin-offs (Ewoks and Droids), two live-action Ewok TV movies, and the 2008 Clone Wars series.
 The Pilot Movie was released in theaters because George Lucas loved it so much.

 - This was actually Hand Waved in the series.
 Kay enlightened Jay that once in a while, a Hollywood writer inadvertently makes a movie about them, forcing them to neuralize the public, pulling the movie, and relocating.
 The series in fact, takes place after the movie itself was released.